-- MEASURED\BOOT: Boolean flag to include support for the Measured Boot feature.
-If this flag is enabled TRUSTED\BOARD\BOOT must be set.
-This option defaults to 0 and is an experimental feature in the stage of development. - NON\TRUSTED\WORLD\KEY: This option is used when GENERATE\COT=1.
-It specifies the file that contains the Non-Trusted World private key in PEM format.
-If SAVE\KEYS=1, this file name will be used to save the key. - NS\BL2U: Path to NS\BL2U image in the host file system.
+- NON_TRUSTED_WORLD_KEY: This option is used when GENERATE_COT=1.
+It specifies a file that contains the Non-Trusted World private key in PEM format or a PKCS11 URI.
+If SAVE_KEYS=1, only a file is accepted and it will be used to save the key. - NS_BL2U: Path to NS_BL2U image in the host file system.
 This image is optional.
-It is only needed if the platform makefile specifies that it is required in order to build the fwu\fip target.

-- NS\TIMER\SWITCH: Enable save and restore for non-secure timer register contents upon world switch.
+It is only needed if the platform makefile specifies that it is required in order to build the fwu_fip target. - NS_TIMER_SWITCH: Enable save and restore for non-secure timer register contents upon world switch.
 It can take either 0 (don't save and restore) or 1 (do save and restore).
 0 is the default.
-An SPD may set this to 1 if it wants the timer registers to be saved and restored. - OVERRIDE\LIBC: This option allows platforms to override the default libc for the BL image.
+An SPD may set this to 1 if it wants the timer registers to be saved and restored. - OPTEE_SP_FW_CONFIG: DTC build flag to include OP-TEE as SP in tb_fw_config device tree.
+This flag is defined only when ARM_SPMC_MANIFEST_DTS manifest file name contains pattern optee_sp. - OVERRIDE_LIBC: This option allows platforms to override the default libc for the BL image.
 It can be either 0 (include) or 1 (remove).
-The default value is 0. - PL011\GENERIC\UART: Boolean option to indicate the PL011 driver that the underlying hardware is not a full PL011 UART but a minimally compliant generic UART, which is a subset of the PL011.
+The default value is 0. - PL011_GENERIC_UART: Boolean option to indicate the PL011 driver that the underlying hardware is not a full PL011 UART but a minimally compliant generic UART, which is a subset of the PL011.
 The driver will not access any register that is not part of the SBSA generic UART specification.
 Default value is 0 (a full PL011 compliant UART is present). - PLAT: Choose a platform to build TF-A for.
 The chosen platform name must be subdirectory of any depth under plat/, and must contain a platform makefile named platform.mk.
-For example, to build TF-A for the Arm Juno board, select PLAT=juno. - PRELOADED\BL33\BASE: This option enables booting a preloaded BL33 image instead of the normal boot flow.
+For example, to build TF-A for the Arm Juno board, select PLAT=juno. - PRELOADED_BL33_BASE: This option enables booting a preloaded BL33 image instead of the normal boot flow.
 When defined, it must specify the entry point address for the preloaded BL33 image.
-This option is incompatible with EL3\PAYLOAD\BASE.
-If both are defined, EL3\PAYLOAD\BASE has priority over PRELOADED\BL33\BASE. - PROGRAMMABLE\RESET\ADDRESS: This option indicates whether the reset vector address can be programmed or is fixed on the platform.
+This option is incompatible with EL3_PAYLOAD_BASE.
+If both are defined, EL3_PAYLOAD_BASE has priority over PRELOADED_BL33_BASE. - PROGRAMMABLE_RESET_ADDRESS: This option indicates whether the reset vector address can be programmed or is fixed on the platform.
 It can take either 0 (fixed) or 1 (programmable).
 Default is 0.
 If the platform has a programmable reset address, it is expected that a CPU will start executing code directly at the right address, both on a cold and warm reset.
 In this case, there is no need to identify the entrypoint on boot and the boot path can be optimised.
-The plat\get\my\entrypoint() platform porting interface does not need to be implemented in this case. - PSCI\EXTENDED\STATE\ID: As per PSCI1.0 Specification, there are 2 formats possible for the PSCI powerstate parameter: original and extended State-ID formats.
-This flag if set to 1, configures the generic PSCI layer to use the extended format.
-The default value of this flag is 0, which means by default the original power-state format is used by the PSCI implementation.
-This flag should be specified by the platform makefile and it governs the return value of PSCI\FEATURES API for CPU\SUSPEND smc function id.
-When this option is enabled on Arm platforms, the option ARM\RECOM\STATE\ID\ENC needs to be set to 1 as well. - RAS\EXTENSION: When set to 1, enable Armv8.2 RAS features.
-RAS features are an optional extension for pre-Armv8.2 CPUs, but are mandatory for Armv8.2 or later CPUs.
+The plat_get_my_entrypoint() platform porting interface does not need to be implemented in this case.